chiqors/FlatOGP/README.md

 1. Open Your OGP Panel's root folder > Themes > Flat > js > skin.js.
 2. Edit mainColor's hex (default: 398bba) to your own color's hex without #.

-The Color Picker Comes with 2 Skins i.e Dark & Light
 #### For changing default skin of the Color Picker Follow the steps(ONLY FOR FLAT THEME WITH COLOR PICKER):
 >
 1. Open Your OGP Panel's root folder > Themes > Flat > js > skin.js.